-Estimation of Risks to Humans from Acute or Chronic Exposure
+Estimation of Risks to Humans

-The potential risks to humans resulting from exposure to glyphosate, AMPA, and POEA were determined for pesticide applicators and farm children age 1 to 6 years.
-Applicators were selected because they have the highest potential for exposure among adult subpopulations.
-The children were selected because they receive the highest dietary intake of all subpopulations on a milligram per kilogram of body weight per day basis and are considered to represent a sensitive subpopulation.
-Chronic risks were evaluated using a MOE analvsis in which MOE values for each of the three substances were calculated by dividing the applicable NOAEL by the estimates of maximum chronic human exposure (Table 9).
-To assess acute risks, oral LD50 values in rats were divided by estimates of maximum acute human exposure.
-All MOE values were rounded to three significant figures.
+The potential risks to humans resulting from exposure to glyphosate, AMPA, and POEA were were rounded to three significant figures.
 Determination of an acceptable MOE relies on the judgment of the regulatory authority and varies with such factors as nature/severity of the toxicological endpoint observed, completeness of the database, and size of the exposed population.
-For compounds which have a substantial toxicological database, MOE values of 100 or more are generally considered to indicate that the potential for causing adverse health effects is negligible.
+For compounds which have a substantial toxicological database, MOE values 100 or more are generally considered to indicate that the potential for causing adverse health effects is negligible.